docker-solr/docker-solr/README.md

 Solr is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-This repository is also licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This repository is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-Copyright 2015-2019 Martijn Koster
+Copyright 2015-2020 The Apache Software Foundation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at